 If your firm reviews one commercial contract at a time, or does occasional due diligence as part of a transaction rather than running a dedicated due diligence practice, the use case doesn't match.
 Luminance is optimised for volume.
 A single document reviewed in Luminance involves the same implementation overhead as a hundred documents reviewed in Luminance.

-There's also the pricing and procurement question.
-Luminance is an enterprise product with enterprise pricing and an enterprise sales process.
-For a firm of 5–30 solicitors, the cost per document reviewed, once you account for the platform cost, may not be better than a more lightweight approach.
+There is also the pricing and procurement question.
+Luminance does not publish its pricing; industry estimates put mid-market annual contracts at roughly US$50,000 to US$100,000, with large law-firm and corporate deployments exceeding US$250,000 per year.
+For a firm of 5 to 30 solicitors, the cost per document reviewed, once you account for the platform cost, may not be better than a more lightweight approach.

 What document review actually looks like for most smaller firms